YuDrew/CalenTime/README.md

 ## Current Functionality
 * Basic formatting.
 * Connected app to Firebase, though it's not used yet.
-* Time elapsed is tracked and updates per second, though it doesn't save to firebase yet
+* Time elapsed is tracked and updates per second, though it doesn't save to Firebase yet
+* You can navigate between pages 🎉
 ## To-Dos
 * Break up components into separate files for readability
 * Set up Google Sign In and OAuth